malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries/Readme.md

 ![figure3](https://github.com/malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries/blob/main/media/figure_3.png)
 Figure 3: Approximation of 'bracketed term'

-Expressed in mathematical terms, our formula results in an average error of 0.5 bar or 12 % (i.e. our model always predicts higher values).
+Expressed in mathematical terms, our formula results in an average error of 0.5 bar or 12 % (i.e. our model usually predicts higher values).

 </details>